-In the blog this week we suggest five ways that Estates Managers should be prepared for managing water safely…
+In this blog, we suggest five ways Estates Managers should be prepared to manage water safely…

 One: Legionella Training – be informed

-Estates Managers can prepare themselves to avoid many of the pitfalls of water safety management by attending a quality training course.
-Water hygiene training should not only list the requirements of the various legislation and guidance but also provide a practical approach to the subject.
+Estates Managers and all those with strategic water safety responsibilities can prepare themselves to avoid many of the pitfalls of water safety management by attending a good quality training course.
+Water hygiene / Legionella training should not only identify and enable you to meet the requirements of the various legislation and guidance but also provide a practical approach to the subject.

-The process of Legionella risk assessment and review is one example of an area that is often misunderstood leading to poor management decisions - we discuss this further in tip three.
-The HTM04-01 Safe water in healthcare premises suggests a host of elements to be included in the training.
-The Water Hygiene Centre’s training courses have been developed around the requirements of L8 and HTM04, with the role of the responsible person in mind and covers all the aspects of a Water Safety Plan [WSP].
+The process of a Legionella risk assessment and review is one example of an area that is often misunderstood and commonly leads to poor management decisions - we discuss this further in tip three.
+HTM04-01 Safe water in healthcare premises suggests a host of elements for inclusion in Legionella training.
+The Water Hygiene Centre’s training courses have been developed around the requirements of both ACoP L8 and HTM04-01, with the role of the Responsible Person in mind, and cover all the aspects of a Water Safety Plan (WSP).

 Two: Independent Advice – don’t be led by vested interest

 Advisors should be able to demonstrate impartiality and integrity and be able to demonstrate sound reasoning for any proposed course of action.
-An independent advisor can act as an auditor to monitor effectiveness of the organisation and the performance of any contracted service providers without the competing influence of commercial interests, workload or internal politics.
+An independent advisor can act as an auditor, not only to monitor the effectiveness of the organisation and the performance of any contracted service providers but without the competing influence of commercial interests, workload, or internal politics.

-Time and time again we hear about organisations who are being supported by those with vested interest and without fail we can find advice given which has not been impartial, for example, in one case a client was informed that tanks should be cleaned every 3 months!
+Time and time again we hear of organisations that are being supported by those with vested interests and without fail we find the advice given has not been impartial, for example, in one case a client was informed that tanks should be cleaned every 3 months!

-In our previous blogs we have discussed what a Legionella risk assessment should include and what makes a good Legionella risk assessor.
-Choosing your risk assessment provider wisely can save money, time and effort through potentially ‘hidden’ savings.
+Our previous blogs discussed what a Legionella risk assessment should include and what makes a good Legionella risk assessor.
+Choosing your risk assessment provider wisely can save money, time, and effort through potentially ‘hidden’ savings.

-In the first instance, a ‘right first time’ approach to risk assessment can reduce unnecessary remedial work.
-On one hand, through elimination of inappropriate actions adherence to a prescribed list of absolute ‘requirements’ with no consideration of risk.
+In the first instance, a ‘right-first-time’ approach to a Legionella risk assessment can reduce unnecessary remedial work.
+On one hand, through the elimination of inappropriate actions adherence to a prescribed list of absolute ‘requirements’ with no consideration of risk.

 Secondly, through the identification of opportunities to significantly reduce or even eliminate ongoing risks e.g. where a storage tank could be removed rather than cleaned and disinfected.
-In addition to these more obvious savings further advantages can be gained through the collection and provision of information that feeds logically into the WSP.
+In addition to these more obvious savings, further advantages can be gained through the collection and provision of information that feeds logically into the Water Safety Plan.

-In summary, choosing a risk assessment that incorporates genuine risk evaluation and prioritisation of actions can assist with long-term budget control.
+In summary, choosing a risk assessment that incorporates genuine risk evaluation and prioritisation of actions can assist with long-term budgetary control.

 Four: Water Safety Plan – be proactive